cpp-linter/cpp-linter-action/README.md

 #### `lines-changed-only`

-- **Description**: Set this option to true to only analyse changes in the event's diff.
+- **Description**: Set this option to true to only analyze changes in the event's diff.
 - Default: false

 #### `files-changed-only`

-- **Description**: Set this option to false to analyse any source files in the repo.
+- **Description**: Set this option to false to analyze any source files in the repo.
 - Default: true

 #### `ignore`